Foster Inclusive Capitalism

 One of the major reforms mandated by the 2010 Dodd-Frank financial regulatory law ordered the Securities and Exchange Commission to adopt a rule requiring every company to report the ratio of its CEO’s pay to that of an average employee.
 Business lobbyists fought for five years to prevent that rule from being issued.
 Finally, on Aug.
 5, 2015, the SEC voted 3-2 to require publicly listed companies to disclose the details of CEO pay and show the huge pay gaps between CEOs and average employees.

 That rule was scheduled to take effect in January 2017.
-But as President Trump took office, his acting chair of the SEC, Republican Commissioner Michael Piwowar, ordered postponement on grounds that companies were having “unanticipated compliance difficulties” – echoing the business lobbyists’s line for the previous seven years.
-Piwowar called for a new comment period on the rule.
+But Trum’s acting chair of the SEC, Republican Commissioner Michael Piwowar, ordered postponement on grounds that companies were having “unanticipated compliance difficulties.”
+For seven years, corporate chiefs had stalled exposure for their soaring pay packages by arguing that it was too hard for companies to calculate the ratios with average worker pay.
+Piwowar added another stall by calling for a new comment period on the rule.

 Piwowar’s delay triggered howls on Capitol Hill.
 Seven Democrats, led by Bernie Sanders of Vermont and Elizabeth Warren of Massachusetts, sent Piwowar a stinging letter saying that were “alarmed” by the delay and demanding that the SEC “allow full implementation of the CEO-to-worker pay ratio disclosures” at once.
 The SEC, they noted, had already gotten 287,400 comment letters, “the vast majority of which strongly supported the rule.”

-Moreover, the Democrats’ letter comment that the yawning gap between CEO and worker pay had widened sharply during the seven years that the public had been waiting for the rule.
-In 2015, they emphasized, the CEO of an S&P 500 company made 335 times the pay of an average employee .
-In other words, CEO made nearly as much in one day as the worker made in an entire year.
-And the gap widened in 2016, with the highest paid CEO, Thomas Rutledge of Charter Communications, awarded a $98 million pay package – 2,617 times average American worker’s pay of $37,632, according to data from the AFL-CIO.
+Moreover, the Democrats pointed out that the yawning gap between CEO and worker pay had widened sharply since the didd-frank law was enacted.
+In 2015, they noted, the CEO of an S&P 500 company made 335 times the pay of an average employee -nearly as much pay for a CEO in one day as the worker made in an entire year.
+In 2016, the highest paid CEO, Thomas Rutledge of Charter Communications, got a $98 million pay package – 2,617 times the average American worker’s pay of $37,632, according to data from the AFL-CIO.

-The SEC’s delay on the CEO-to-worker pay rule left in question other measures put in place by the Obama Administration.
-The financial collapse of 2008 had spawned a public outcry for controls on runaway pay packages for CEOs of Wall Street’s super banks and astronomically paid market traders.
-Not only was there criticism of lopsided economy inequality but regulators and lawmakers contended that that lucrative bonus system on Wall Street posed a danger to the nation’s economy by motivating some bankers to take excessive risks.
+What’s more, the financial collapse of 2008 had spawned a public outcry for controls on skyrocketing executive packages at Wall Street’s super banks and astronomically paid market traders.
+Regulators and lawmakers contended that that lucrative bonus system on Wall Street poses a danger to the nation’s economy by motivating some bankers to take excessive risks.

 “You Cannot Let Wall Street Run Your Business”

-But a shove for more equitable and inclusive capitalism has already come from one of America’s most powerful capitalists, Warren Buffett, the multi-billionaire chair of Berkshire Hathaway holding company.
-In his 2015 report to investors, Buffett openly derided ego-driven, power-hungry CEOs and the aggressive, self-serving financial “acrobatics” and “dubious maneuvers” of Wall Street banks.
-The best CEO, opined Buffett, stays humble, admits personal mistakes, “knows his limits,” recognizes that “character is crucial” and gives credit to people far down the line for corporate success.
+Nonetheless, some business leaders have started to implement q more equitable and inclusive capitalism.
+Warren Buffett, the multi-billionaire chair of Berkshire Hathaway holding company, has openly derided the ego-driven, power-hungry CEOs and the aggressive, self-serving financial “acrobatics” and “dubious maneuvers” of Wall Street banks.
+The best CEO, Buffett declare din his annual reporters to shareholders, stays humble, admits personal mistakes, “knows his limits,” recognizes that “character is crucial” and gives credit to people far down the line for corporate success.

 “You cannot let Wall Street run your business,” asserts Sinegal, a roly-poly marketing genius with a quick, jowly smile and the open, friendly manner of the butcher at your corner grocery.
 “Business is supposed to be about more than making money.
 You have an obligation to the communities where you live to provide good jobs, good careers, and be honest with your customers, so that these communities can count on you.”